philm1873/Javascript-Record-Store/README.md

 Use constructors and prototypes throughout as well.

 ## Part A
-Create a Record object that has an Artist, Title, Genre, and Price
+Create a Record object that has an Artist, Title, Genre, and Price.

 Create a Record Store that has a Name, City and an Inventory.